aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 ```
 rpi> sudo tail -f /greengrass/v2/logs/greengrass.log
 ```
-to also print new lines that are printed in the log file.
+to automatically stream new lines that are added to the log file to the console.

 ## Test the connection